michaelfronda/Image-Classification-using-AWS-SageMaker/README.md

 ## Model Deployment
-**TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

 **TODO** Remember to provide a screenshot of the deployed active endpoint in Sagemaker.